 Moreover, the MFT solution will provide visibility into the status of automated file transfers and let you know if something goes wrong.
 This allows you to attack the problem immediately and get back to your more strategic initiatives as soon as possible.
 A basic tool or script may cause you to waste hours just trying to determine what happened to your files.

-A common solution for moving files is with custom scripts.
-This seems like an easy option at first.
+Custom scripts are a common solution for moving files This seems like an easy option at first.
 Your company has talented programmers and it’s not too hard to create a homegrown FTP script that gets the job done.
 The first few times you need a modification or a new feature, that’s not difficult either.
 But pretty soon your company is transferring thousands of files every day, your homegrown solution is severely lacking in the error-handling, security, and logging capabilities it needs, and updating your mess of sprawling scripts will cost you dearly in expensive programmer hours.
 Or maybe the original creator of the scripts has left the company and those hours will be spent just trying to figure out how it all works.

 Managed file transfer has the features you require as your business needs grow more complex.
 You can trust that it will continue to be updated when necessary and upgrades won’t require the same technical expertise as creating a homegrown tool does.